-Situated a stone’s throw from Place Stanislas, this isthe smallest of the Unesco-listed squares of Nancy.
+Situated a stone’s throw from Place Stanislas, this is the smallest of the Unesco-listed squares of Nancy.
 Admire the fountain which is said to be influenced by that in Piazza Navona in Rome.
-It was created to commemorates the alliance formed in 1756 between France and the House of Lorraine-Habsburg (Austria).
+It was created to commemorate the alliance formed in 1756 between France and the House of Lorraine-Habsburg (Austria).

 The cathedral of Nancy

 If like me you’re staying at the Maison de Myon, you’ll be just 200 metres away from your room.
-This is maybe a good time to get refreshed before heading out for dinner.
+This may be a good time to refresh before heading out for dinner.